 3. Beltuna Sara 3 from $2,770/€3,200

 Beltuna make beautiful accordions that easily rival Castagnari in terms of great sound quality.
 The prices are usually lower too, as you’re not paying for such ornate woodwork.
 Beltuna button accordions are still a thing of beauty however.

 The Beltuna Sara 3 is no exception.
 This three voice, 21 button accordion is a little bigger and heavier than the Mini Celtic, though not by much.
 It measures 28cm x 17cm and weighs 8lbs.

 The Sara 3 features quality Tipo A Mano reeds which provide a powerful sound.
 The featured tuning is usually swing, though you can specify which you’d prefer when ordering.
-Swing tuning is ideal for playing Irish music however.
+Note: Swing tuning is ideal for playing Irish music.

 The Sara 3 offers rich, warm overtones that will add real depth to your playing.
 This powerful bass sound is characteristic of Beltuna accordions:

 One of my favourite things about this accordion is its rich bass sound.
 Many button accordions designed for folk music offer excellent tone on the treble reeds, but can be lacking in depth in the bass tone.

 That being said, the treble side of the Sara 3 also offers a strong, distinct sound.
 In my opinion it’s a little bit punchier than the high end Castagnaris while still offering a sweet sound: